Chapter 13 Payment Plan: Requirements for Confirmation

 However, §1322 restricts the classification of claims.
 Specifically,

 Any classification of creditors must be reasonable and not unfairly discriminatory.
-Although the Bankruptcy Code does not define unfair discrimination, the courts have developed a four-part test for judging the fairness of any discrimination:
+Although the Bankruptcy Code does not define unfair discrimination, the courts have developed a 4-part test for judging the fairness of any discrimination:

 1. Does the discrimination have a reasonable basis?